 Doctor of Pharmacy (Only available for fall semester)

 Students applying for the PharmD program must submit the application to the Pharmacy College Application Service (PharmCAS) by December 2, 2013.
 The Drake Supplemental Form

 and fee must also be submitted to Drake University by December 2.

 If you’re applying for the Pharm.D. program, follow the special admission directions on that site.
 Admission to the pre-pharmacy program is not available to transfer students.

 Undergraduate Programs Fall Semester: March 1 priority deadline or July 1 final deadline Spring semester: Dec.
 1 deadline Summer semester: April 15 deadline

-PLEASE NOTE: The fall 2014 admission application deadline for transfer students (full-time and part-time applicants) is July 1 for all undergraduate programs except Pharm.D.
-Transfer students are encouraged to submit their completed application and to make arrangements for all transcripts and other required documents to be sent to the Office of Admission prior to June 1.
+PLEASE NOTE: The fall 2014 admission application priority deadline for transfer students (full-time and part-time applicants) is July 1 for all undergraduate programs except Pharm.D.
+Beginning July 1, transfer applications may be considered for admission on an individual basis; interested students are encouraged to contact the Office of Admission to speak with a transfer admission counselor.